 Matthew previously worked as a commercial solicitor specialising in shipping litigation and arbitration.

-- Acting as counsel for an English marina owner and operator in a claim by the owner of a sports cruiser that was allegedly damaged by hot works carried out by a dredging company in the marina.
+- Representing (as counsel) an English marina in a claim by the owner of a sports cruiser for damage allegedly caused by hot works (angle-grinding) carried out on a dredger in the marina;

-- Acted for a Danish shipping company in an LMAA arbitration in defending a breach of warranty claim (LMAA arbitration) in relation to alleged damage to the stern tube bearings of a dry bulk carrier.
+- Representing (as a solicitor) a Danish shipping company in defending a breach of warranty claim (LMAA arbitration) in relation to alleged damage to the stern tube bearings of a dry bulk carrier;

-- Acted for a British luxury yacht manufacturer in an arbitration claim against a hull manufacturer for defective moulding of the hulls of a series of yachts.
+- Representing (as a solicitor) a British luxury yacht manufacturer in a claim against a hull manufacturer for defective moulding of the hulls of a series of yachts.